 Overview over blockchain applications

 We propose potential blockchain-based applications divided into three principal segments: overcoming weak institutions and corruption, increasing financial inclusion and empowering people.
+Blockchain technology can be a very interesting technology to provide a joint basis for exchanging information of transferring value.
+However, it is important to note that blockchain technology aims at managing information, data and value; it does not per se solves the challenge of gathering the data in the first step which is needed with many applications.
 As follows, we explain the idea behind the applications and discuss the innovation potential of the blockchain, including the advantages over longstanding solutions.
-Figure 1 provides an overview over these categories.
+Figure 1 provides an overview over these categories where first prototypes have been implemented or where startups are offering first solutions on a small scale.
 This figure also depicts the expected adoption by identifying key determinants and requirements.

 Blockchain applications to overcome institutional weaknesses

 Institutional weaknesses have multifaceted impacts on people and economies in underdeveloped countries.
 The absence of legal registries and proper documents often prevents people from executing their rights and participating in economic trade (e.g. opening a bank account).
 Without proper documentation, the system is more prone to corruption and power concentration of the elites.
 Consequently, the level of social trust is often marginal, complicating economic exchange and limiting development progress.
 To mitigate those problems, we suggest three major blockchain-based applications: a property registry, basic legal digital documents and a monitoring system for governmental and institutional spending.